Geometric analysis of fast-slow PDEs with fold singularities via Galerkin discretisation: Introduction

 This work is divided into two parts.
-In the first part, we apply results from~\cite{HummelKuehn} that will provide us with slow manifolds which drive the (semi)flow of \eqref{eq:fsstandardPDE1} within a neighbourhood of the origin in the chosen phase space, provided the initial data are suitably chosen.
-Using results from~\cite{EngelHummelKuehn}, these manifolds can be approximated by slow manifolds in a truncated -- and thus \emph{finite-dimensional} -- Galerkin discretisation of~\eqref{eq:fsstandardPDE1}.
+In the first part, we apply results from~\cite{HummelKuehn} to obtain slow manifolds which drive the (semi)flow of \eqref{eq:initial_problem} within a neighbourhood of the origin away from the fold in an appropriately chosen phase space for suitable initial data.
+Using results from~\cite{EngelHummelKuehn}, we then approximate these manifolds by slow manifolds in a truncated -- and thus \emph{finite-dimensional} -- Galerkin discretisation of~\eqref{eq:initial_problem}.
 To avoid confusion, we henceforth refer to these finite-dimensional manifolds as \emph{Galerkin manifolds}.
-The resulting approximation can be made arbitrarily precise provided an appropriate truncation level, denoted by $k_0>0$, is chosen.
+For any fixed $\varepsilon>0$, the resulting approximation can be made arbitrarily precise provided an appropriate truncation level, denoted by $k_0>0$, is chosen; furthermore, we show that solutions of the Galerkin discretisation converge to those of Equation~\eqref{eq:initial_problem} under suitable assumptions for $k_0\rightarrow \infty$, which allows us to interpret the corresponding Galerkin manifolds as ``approximately invariant slow manifolds" for \eqref{eq:initial_problem}.
+As shown in~\cite{EngelHummelKuehn}, to study the dynamics beyond trajectories and track families of Galerkin slow manifolds as $\varepsilon \rightarrow 0$ and $k_0\rightarrow \infty$, one has to consider a coupling between the two parameters.
+The resulting double singular limit~\cite{Kuehnetal} is not specific to PDE-type settings, as it occurs also in the time discretisation of fast-slow ODEs~\cite{ArcidiaconoEngelKuehn,EngelKuehn,JelbartKuehn}.
+Yet, as for the time-discretised case, we find that there exist open parameter sets, for $\varepsilon$ and $k_0^{-1}$ close to zero, where our results hold~\cite{EngelHummelKuehn}.

+In the second part, which is the main result of this work, we apply the blow-up technique to extend these Galerkin manifolds around the singularity at the origin in the truncated, $2k_0$-dimensional Galerkin discretisation of~\eqref{eq:initial_problem}.
+Under appropriate assumptions on initial conditions, e.g.~by restricting to solutions of~\eqref{eq:initial_problem} that are close to spatially homogeneous ones in an appropriately chosen norm, we show that the dynamics of the Galerkin truncation in a neighbourhood of the origin can be reduced to that of the corresponding ODE for the singularly perturbed planar fold, a well-known prototypical fast-slow system that was studied via blow-up in~\cite{KruSzm3}.

+There are evident similarities between our analysis and classical GSPT, where Fenichel's Theorem \cite{Fenichel4} is combined with geometric desingularisation in the form of blow-up; correspondingly, fast-slow systems of arbitrary dimension in both the fast and slow variables have been studied geometrically in previous work \cite{brons2006mixed, wechselberger2012propos}.